 Once the sequence has been loaded, it can be played in the preview

 panel on the right of the Overlay setup window via the Stop/Play buttons.
 The Preview overlays the image sequence on a solid colour background and is intended for checking that the sequence looks as expected.
 These Stop/Play buttons are only for the Preview and do not control the overlay on the NDI output, which is enabled/disabled via the On/Off button, as for static overlays.
 The Overlay setup controls are in a “modal dialog box” so it should be closed when setup is complete.

 Images are overlaid in a looped sequence, with each new frame of incoming video receiving the next frame in the sequence, so the actual playback frame rate will match the current NDI source video.
 This should be considered when creating animated image sequences.

-10) The Audio Delay function will delay the re-transmitted audio.
+11) The Audio Delay function will delay the re-transmitted audio.
 It can be enabled or disabled and the delay time adjusted in 1 frame increments, up to a maximum of 15 frames .

-12) The Audio Map button opens a dialog box for control of the audio channel mapping and the mono-mix functions.
+13) The Audio Map button opens a dialog box for control of the audio channel mapping and the mono-mix functions.
 The left hand picture below shows the default mapping, with each input channel passed to the respective output channel, 1:1, 2:2, 3:3, etc. In the middle image the mapping has been changed so that channels 1 & 2 have been reversed on the output (but the other channels remain the same).
 In the third picture (on the right), the “Ch1/2 Mono Mix” box is ticked, so outputs 1&2 are both taking a mix of input channels 1&4, and outputs 3&4 are taking input channels 3&2 respectively.